 Philosophers, Nick Srnicek and Alex Williams, co-authors of 'Inventing the Future: Postcapitalism and a World Without Work', discuss these questions with a panel of roboticists, philosophers and politicians.

 Atomised Mothers: A film about isolation, ‘austerity’ and the politics of parenthood

-The psychodynamics of climate change denial
+Psychodynamics of climate change denial

-This lecture looks at what one some have called ‘denialism’, that is the hard core denial lobby who are supported by oil, coal and right wing think tanks.
+Professor Paul Hoggett (Emeritus Professor of Social Policy at UWE Bristol; Chair of Climate Psychology Alliance; and a practicing psychoanalytic psychotherapist) looks at what some have called ‘denialism’, that is the hard core denial lobby who are supported by oil, coal and right wing think tanks.